Armenia Country Commercial Guide

 The mining and minerals sector is regulated by several core pieces of legislation, including: The Mining Code, Land Code, Civil Code, Water Code, Administrative Code, Law on Waste, Law on Environmental Supervision, Law on Environmental and Natural Resource Use Fees, and the Law on Environmental Impact Assessment and Environmental Expertise.

-International donors have supported Armenia’s efforts to improve mining sector legislation in line with international best practices.
-The World Bank funded a strategic mineral sector sustainability assessment, completed in 2016, that focused on the key challenges and opportunities in the sector, with an emphasis on developing a regulatory environment that both promotes sustainability and attracts investment.
-The government is undertaking additional work to develop a mining strategy to continue these efforts.
-Meanwhile, the government has recently approved amendments to various laws to exercise control over environmental standards, permitting, and construction techniques.
+International donors have supported Armenia’s efforts to improve mining sector legislation in line with international best practices, Armenian leadership has identified mining industry development as a strategic priority.
+In May 2023, the Armenian government adopted a strategy to modernize the domestic the mining industry by 2035.
+The main objectives are the creation of a unified database of geological data, effective decision-making in the field of subsoil use and nature protection, compliance with international environmental and health standards, and fair revenue distribution.
+The government has also approved amendments to various laws to exercise control over environmental standards, permitting, and construction techniques.
 In 2022, the government approved a set of amendments and additions to the Tax Code and the Law on State Duties concerning the revision of the royalty system applied to mining companies, introducing a two-step progressive taxation system moving away from price-based royalty schedules and ad-hoc export duties.

-The extraction and export of copper and associated molybdenum reserves dominates Armenia’s mining landscape.
+The extraction and export of copper and associated molybdenum reserves dominate Armenia’s mining landscape.
 The leading producer of copper and molybdenum concentrates in Armenia is the Zangezur Copper Molybdenum Combine (ZCMC), which operates a major mine at Kajaran and is responsible for 60 percent of annual turnover in the mining sector.
-The Teghut mine in Armenia’s north is another significant source of copper, as is a mine at Agarak, near Armenia’s border with Iran.
+After an ownership change in 2021, the company donated 25 percent of its shares to the government of Armenia.
+Agarak, near Armenia’s border with Iran, also produces copper.
+The Teghut mine in Armenia’s north has been another significant source of copper; it is owned by sanctioned Russian bank VTB.
 The government has entertained the prospect of new investment to replace a dilapidated copper smelter in the town of Alaverdi.
 The copper sub-sector has been a target for some of the most significant foreign direct investment in Armenia’s mining sector.

 Aluminum foil production represents another major industry for Armenia.
 One company, Armenal—owned by RUSAL, a Russian aluminum production company—dominates this space.
 Other major sub-sectors in terms of the value of exports include diamonds and jewelry.